-- the potential benefits of our updated business plan and strategy to initiate new development programs and potentially expand our product pipeline; - our ability to in-license or acquire additional products, product candidates or technologies to treat ophthalmic diseases and the timing, costs, conduct and outcome of preclinical development or clinical trials we undertake for these newly acquired assets; - our expectations related to our use of available cash; - our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - the timing, costs, conduct and outcome of our clinical trial of Zimura® (avacincaptad pegol) as a monotherapy for the treatment of geographic atrophy, or GA, a form of dry AMD, our planned clinical trial of Zimura in combination with an anti-VEGF drug for the treatment of wet AMD, our planned clinical trial of Zimura in combination with an anti-VEGF drug for the treatment of idiopathic polypoidal choroidal vasculopathy, our planned clinical trial of Zimura as a monotherapy for Stargardt disease, and our planned clinical trial of Zimura as a monotherapy for non-infectious intermediate and posterior uveitis, including statements regarding the timing of the initiation of and completion of enrollment in such trials, and the costs to obtain and timing of receipt of initial results from, and the completion of, such trials; - the timing, costs, conduct and outcome of our remaining Phase 3 clinical trial of Fovista® (pegpleranib) administered in combination with Eylea® (aflibercept) or Avastin® (bevacizumab) for the treatment of wet age-related macular degeneration, or AMD, and the National Eye Institute-led trial of Fovista administered in combination with an anti-VEGF drug for the treatment of the retinal capillary hemangiomas associated with the orphan disease Von-Hippel-Lindau Syndrome, including statements regarding the timing and the availability of, and the costs to obtain, initial, top-line results from, and the completion of, such trials; - the timing of and our ability to obtain marketing approval of our product candidates, and the ability of our product candidates to meet existing or future regulatory standards; - our ability to maintain a productive collaborative relationship with Novartis Pharma AG, including our ability to achieve remaining potential milestone payments under our agreement; - the potential advantages of our product candidates; - the rate and degree of potential market acceptance and clinical utility of our product candidates, if approved; - our estimates regarding the potential market opportunity for our product candidates; - the potential receipt of revenues from future sales of our product candidates, if approved; - · our sales, marketing and distribution capabilities and strategy; - our ability to establish and maintain arrangements for the manufacture of our product candidates; - our intellectual property position;

-- · the impact of existing and new governmental laws and regulations; and - our competitive position.
+- the potential benefits of our updated business plan and strategy to continue our Zimura® (avacincaptad pegol) age-related development programs, initiate new development programs and potentially expand our product pipeline; - our ability to in-license or acquire additional products, product candidates or technologies to treat ophthalmic diseases and the timing, costs, conduct and outcome of preclinical development or clinical trials we undertake for these newly acquired assets; - · our expectations related to our use of available cash; - · our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - the timing, costs, conduct and outcome of our clinical trial of Zimura as a monotherapy for the treatment of geographic atrophy, or GA, secondary to dry AMD, our clinical trial of Zimura in combination with an anti-VEGF drug for the treatment of wet AMD, our planned clinical trial of Zimura as a monotherapy for autosomal recessive Stargardt disease, which we refer to as STGD1, our planned clinical trial of Zimura in combination with an anti-VEGF drug for the treatment of idiopathic polypoidal choroidal vasculopathy, and our planned clinical trial of Zimura as a monotherapy for non-infectious intermediate and posterior uveitis, including statements regarding the timing of the initiation of and completion of enrollment in such trials, and the costs to obtain and timing of receipt of initial results from, and the completion of, such trials; - the timing of and our ability to obtain marketing approval of our product candidates, and the ability of our product candidates to meet existing or future regulatory standards; - · the potential advantages of our product candidates; - · the rate and degree of potential market acceptance and clinical utility of our product candidates, if approved; - our estimates regarding the potential market opportunity for our product candidates; - the potential receipt of revenues from future sales of our product candidates, if approved; - our sales, marketing and distribution capabilities and strategy; - our ability to establish and maintain arrangements for the manufacture of our product candidates; - our intellectual property position; - the impact of existing and new governmental laws and regulations; and - our competitive position.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and our stockholders should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
 We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q, particularly in the "Risk Factors" section, that could cause actual results or events to differ materially from the forward-looking statements that we make.
-Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.
+Our forwardlooking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.